gabrielstar/moon/README.md

 ## Browser Load Testing with Selenium and Selenium Grid

-Let us first see at how Selenium can be used to do that, since it is a very popular technology and most tester should know it.
-Test is run from your test script, session is requests from grid hub and directed to one of the nodes.
+Let us first see at how Selenium can be used to do that.
+It is a very popular technology and most tester should know it.

+Test is run from your test script, session is requested from grid hub and directed to one of the nodes.
 Nodes can start number of instances of different types: Chrome, Edge, ....

 ![grid](img/grid.drawio.png)

-In our sample repo we can execute code:
+In our sample repo we can execute code from [selenium](selenium) and [grid](grid) folders

 ```powershell
     #run selenium with local driver - driver must match browser version